Large Model Performance Optimization Guide

 Area I

-The toolbar, which contains frequently used shortcut buttons, from left to right, is a list of markers, filtering (supports filtering displays by card or by special layer), operator search, operator linking, page adaption and zoom buttons.
+The toolbar, which contains frequently used buttons, from left to right, is Marker List, Filter (supports filtering the display by card or by special layer), Search, Link Events, Recovery, Timeline Zoom Out and Timeline Zoom In.

 Area II